Ramprasad-Group/polymer-erosion-yield/README.md

 # polymer-erosion-yield

-Curated polymer atomic-oxygen erosion-yield dataset and a unified pipeline for fine-tuning and evaluating an LLM-based erosion-yield predictor, benchmarking it against traditional ML.
+Curated polymer atomic-oxygen erosion-yield dataset and a unified pipeline for fine-tuning and evaluating an LLM-based erosion-yield predictor against traditional ML.

 ## Overview